hbctraining/Pseudobulk-for-scRNAseq/lessons/07_functional_analysis_pseudobulk.md

 This test will result in an adjusted p-value (after multiple test correction) for each category tested.

 ### Running ORA with clusterProfiler
-Now that we know more about what ORA is doing, let's take our significant genes and see if there are any GO terms over-represented that align with what we expect to be hapepening in VSM cells with change of temperature.
+Now that we know more about what ORA is doing, let's take our significant genes and see if there are any GO terms over-represented that align with what we expect to be happening in VSM cells with change of temperature.

+In the workshop so far, we have run differential expression analysis using two different approaches:

+1. Using `FindMarkers()` and treating individual cells as replicates
+2. Aggregating counts from all cells in sample to run pseudobulk DE

+We will take **the results from the pseudobulk DE** and run different **functional analysis** methods to obtain some biological insight.

 Open up a new R script and let's call it `functional-analysis.R`.
 The first thing we'll do is load the required libraries: